minhquangvo1109/UniversalVariable/README.md

 ## We've moved!

 We've been working hard to update the Universal Variable Specification.
-Version 1.1.1 (Janurary 2013 release) is frozen below - if you've been directed here by one of our technology partners, be aware their documentation may refer to this version.
+Version 1.1.1 (January 2013 release) is frozen below - if you've been directed here by one of our technology partners, be aware their documentation may refer to this version.

 Otherwise, visit our new [Universal Data Layer](http://tools.qubitproducts.com/uv/developers/) microsite which includes: